Lodhra for Vata

 What is the best time of day to take Lodhra for Vata?

-Lodhra is not a daily-use herb for Vata types — its drying, astringent quality makes continuous use counterproductive.
-Use it in targeted courses of 2-6 weeks for specific conditions (heavy menstrual bleeding, post-partum tissue recovery, skin toning protocols).
-During active treatment, take twice d
+Lodhra is described in classical sources not as a daily-use herb for vata types — its drying, astringent quality makes continuous use counterproductive.
+Targeted courses of 2-6 weeks are described for specific conditions (heavy menstrual bleeding, post-partum tissue recovery, skin toning protocols).

 Should I stop taking Lodhra during certain seasons?